Lou Ann Hammond talks on John Batchelor’s radio show about Toyota recall

 America is the largest market for Toyota, but Toyoda is not going to come to America.
-Instead Yoshimi Inaba, the head of Toyota North America, is being called to Congress about the recalls and the halting sales of 8 very popular models.
+Instead, Yoshimi Inaba, the head of Toyota North America, is being called to Congress about the recalls and the halting sales of 8 very popular models.

-It is why it comes as such a shock that Toyota was not on the forefront of safety.
+It is why it comes as such a shock that Toyota was not at the forefront of safety.
 If one has an electronic throttle control it would only take a software program to override the throttle.

-In the old days car companies used cable operated throttle so that you could put the pedal to the metal.
+In the old days, car companies used cable-operated throttle so that you could put the pedal to the metal.

-So, what is brake override and which auto manufacturers have it and which don’t?
+So, what is brake override, and which auto manufacturers have it and which don’t?

 Toyota will fix that problem.
 Toyota will start putting brake-over-ride in their Toyotas starting with the Sienna and Avalon.